benslack19/benslack19.github.io/_posts/2020-08-21-credible-interval-and-math.md

 # Using Bayesian statistics to predict Tatis' hit rate

-Writing this post and forcing myself to work through the math was a bit painful.
+Writing this post and forcing myself to work through the math.
 However, this helped me find other sources about Bayesian statistics and think more deeply about the subject.
 In the end, understanding the concept is probably the point anyway.

 But now we can have a little bit more fun with this.
 [Fernando Tatis](https://www.baseball-reference.com/players/t/tatisfe02.shtml) has had an incredible start to this season.
 He's been in the news quite a bit lately, especially with his [infamous grand slam on a 3-0 count](https://www.sandiegouniontribune.com/sports/padres/story/2020-08-17/padres-rangers-fernando-tatis-home-run-austin-hedges-zach-davies).
 Can we make a prediction on what his hit rate will be?
 (To the baseball fans: yes, I know hit rate is not a real thing.
 I am using this to simplify the problem.)
 The prior I will use will be a beta distribution paramaterized by his number of hits (106) and number of plate appearances without a hit (266) in the 2019 season.
 The binomial likelihood will be the number of hits (34) and plate appearances without a hit (75) as of today (8/21/20).
 (Today's game against the Astros is starting in 20 minutes as I type this.)